Khorlane/AsmOSx86/README.md

 # AsmOSx86
 Hobbyist Operating System

-AsmOSx86 enables exploration of the various aspects of an x86 32 bit protected mode operating system that is written from scratch.
+AsmOSx86 enables exploration of the various aspects of an x86 32 bit protected mode operating system that is written from scratch in x86 Assembly.

 OS Design
 ---------